 Mealybugs are common pests that attack the roots, body, and spines of your cactus.
 Getting rid of them can be quite challenging since these pests have a wooly protective cover making them resistant to common pesticides.

-They have an amazing ability to hide in the unexpected and narrowest places like between stem and leaves, nested in dried up leaves, under pots, tables.
+They have an amazing ability to hide in the unexpected and narrowest places like between stem and leaves, nested in dried-up leaves, under pots, and tables.

 They can even hide in debris around the plant and lay their eggs (up to 600) out of sight but close to the plants so when the little nymphs hatch, they don’t have far to crawl.